-Government regulation may also cause significant delay or even prevent the marketing and full commercialization of future products or services that Varex may develop and/or may impose costly requirements on Varex's business.
-Further, as Varex enters new businesses or pursues new business opportunities, Varex will become subject to additional laws, rules and regulations, including FDA and foreign rules and regulations.
-Becoming familiar with and implementing the infrastructure necessary to comply with these laws, rules and regulations could delay the introduction of new products and could materially and adversely affect Varex's business.
+Government regulation may also cause significant delays or even prevent the marketing and full commercialization of future products or services that Varex may develop and/or may impose costly requirements on Varex's business.
+Further, as Varex enters new businesses or pursues new business opportunities, Varex will become subject to additional laws, rules, and regulations, including FDA and foreign rules and regulations.
+Becoming familiar with and implementing the infrastructure necessary to comply with these laws, rules, and regulations is costly and time consuming.
+In addition, failure to comply with these laws, rules and regulations could delay the introduction of new products and could materially and adversely affect Varex's business.

-If Varex or any of its suppliers, distributors, agents or customers fail to comply with FDA, Federal Trade Commission and other applicable U.S. regulatory requirements or are perceived to potentially have failed to comply, Varex may face:
+If Varex or any of its suppliers, distributors, agents, or customers fail to comply with FDA, Federal Trade Commission, or other applicable U.S. regulatory requirements or are perceived to potentially have failed to comply therewith, Varex may face:

-- adverse publicity affecting both Varex and its customers; - increased pressures from competitors; - investigations by governmental authorities; - fines, injunctions, civil penalties and criminal prosecutions; - partial suspensions or total shutdown of production facilities or the imposition of operating restrictions; - · increased difficulty in obtaining required clearances or approvals or losses of clearances or approvals already granted; - seizures or recalls of Varex products or those of its customers; - delays in purchasing decisions by customers or cancellation of existing orders; - the inability to sell Varex products; and, - difficulty in obtaining product liability or operating insurance at a reasonable cost, or at all.
+- adverse publicity affecting both Varex and its customers; - increased pressures from competitors; - investigations by governmental authorities; - fines, injunctions, civil penalties, and criminal prosecution; - partial suspension or total shutdown of production facilities or the imposition of operating restrictions; - increased difficulty in obtaining required clearances or approvals or losses of clearances or approvals already granted; - seizures or recalls of Varex products or those of its customers; - delays in purchasing decisions by customers or cancellation of existing orders; - the inability to sell Varex products; and, - difficulty in obtaining product liability or operating insurance at a reasonable cost, or at all.

-Varex is also subject to federal and state laws and regulations of general applicability relating to matters such as environmental protection, safe working conditions, manufacturing practices and other matters.
-Insurance coverage is not commercially available for violations of law, including the fines, penalties or investigatory costs that Varex may incur as the consequence of regulatory violations; consequently, Varex does not have insurance that would cover this type of liability.
+Varex is also subject to federal and state laws and regulations of general applicability relating to matters such as environmental protection, safe working conditions, manufacturing practices, and other matters.
+Insurance coverage is not commercially available for violations of law, including the fines, penalties, or investigatory costs that Varex may incur as the consequence of regulatory violations.
+Consequently, Varex does not have insurance that would cover this type of liability.

-Varex sells certain X-ray tube products as replacements which are subject to medical device certification and product registration laws and regulations, which vary by country, and are subject to change, and Varex may be unable to receive registration approval or renewal of existing registrations if Varex fails to meet regulatory approval requirements or if the process of gaining approval becomes commercially infeasible or impractical.
+Varex sells certain X-ray tube products as replacements which are subject to medical device certification and product registration laws and regulations, which vary by country, and are subject to change, and Varex may be unable to receive registration approval or renewal of existing registrations if it fails to meet regulatory approval requirements or if the process of gaining approval becomes commercially infeasible or impractical.

-Varex markets and distributes certain X-ray tubes through distributors and third-party/multi-vendor service organizations which are used as equivalent replacements for specific OEM tubes.
+Varex markets and distributes certain X-ray tubes through distributors and third-party/multi-vendor service organizations that are used as equivalent replacements for specific OEM tubes.
 Varex is subject to medical device certification and product registration laws, which vary by country and are subject to periodic reviews and changes by regulatory authorities in those countries.
 For example, to sell X-ray tubes for replacement applications in China, product registrations have to be approved by the Chinese FDA or province-specific authorities.
-Registration requirements are subject to change and Varex may not be able to receive registration approval or renewal of existing registrations if Varex fails to meet regulatory approval requirements or if the process of gaining approval becomes commercially infeasible or impractical.
+Registration requirements are subject to change, and Varex may not be able to receive registration approval or renewal of existing registrations if Varex fails to meet regulatory approval requirements or if the process of gaining approval becomes commercially infeasible or impractical.
 Certain of these local laws and regulations have the effect of serving as a barrier to trade and can be difficult to navigate predictably.